Definition of Gynecomastia

 Gynecomastia is a very common condition that has a prevalence of approximately 40% in males.
 Gynecomastia is common in three main age groups.

-- The third age group for gynecomastia is in the elderly.
-The elderlies have an increased body fat content which is responsible for converting androgens to estrogens.
+- The third age group is in the elderly.
+The elderly have an increased body fat content which is responsible for the increased conversion of androgens to estrogens.

 Etiology of Gynecomastia

 Digitalis, even though not an estrogen, still has an estrogen-like effect and can cause gynecomastia.
-Diazepam, heroin, tricyclic antidepressants, captopril and methyldopa might cause gynecomastia by unknown mechanisms.
+Diazepam, heroin, tricyclic antidepressants, captopril, and methyldopa might cause gynecomastia by unknown mechanisms.

 Most of the etiologies described above for gynecomastia share a common pathophysiology in which there is an estrogen-to-androgen imbalance.
+Either there is:

+The end result is an estrogen-to-androgen imbalance in the favor of excess estrogen production and/or activity.
 Estrogen is a potent growth hormone for the breast’s glandular tissue and its excess will lead to increased glandular tissue proliferation.

 Patients with suspicion of breast cancer should undergo a mammography.
 Breast ultrasonography can be used to visualize the glandular nature of the enlarged breast.

-Gynecomastia should not be treated in pubertal boys or in neonates because it regresses in most cases.
+The physiologic gynecomastia should not be treated in pubertal boys or in neonates because it regresses in most cases.
 Patients with gynecomastia secondary to estrogen-androgen imbalance should be followed up for six months because the glandular tissue is known to be spontaneously replaced by fibrous tissue in a significant number of cases.

-Specific treatment of secondary causes of gynecomastia such as liver disease, kidney disease, hyperthyroidism, testicular tumors, adrenal tumors or obesity, should be provided according to the current recommendations and guidelines and is not going to be covered in this article.
+Specific treatment for secondary causes of gynecomastia such as liver disease, kidney disease, hyperthyroidism, testicular tumors, adrenal tumors or obesity, should be provided according to the current recommendations and guidelines and is not going to be covered in this article.

-Patients with tumors, once they have their tumor resected, are likely to have regression in their gynecomastia.
+Patients with tumors, once they have their tumor resected, are likely to have a regression in their gynecomastia.
 Patients with hemodialysis related gynecomastia should be reassured that the condition is very likely to regress spontaneously without any intervention.
 Men with hypogonadism might benefit from testosterone administration.

 If gynecomastia is very symptomatic, i.e. breast tenderness with significant enlargement, medical treatment should be initiated within the first 12 months of onset.

-Aromatase inhibitors are very potent drugs that prevent the peripheral aromatization of testosterone to estrogen, and are known to be at least partly effective in inducing regression.
+Aromatase inhibitors are very potent drugs that prevent the peripheral aromatization of testosterone to estrogen and are known to be at least partly effective in inducing regression.
 Unfortunately, aromatase inhibitors are known to have several side effects and are not well tolerated by a significant number of cases.
 Patients with breast tenderness might also benefit from anti-estrogens.

-Several complications are associated with subcutaneous mastectomy in males which include hematoma, nipple numbness and breast asymmetry.
+Several complications are associated with subcutaneous mastectomy in males which include hematoma, nipple numbness, and breast asymmetry.
 Unfortunately, 50% of the surgical patients are not satisfied with the cosmetic results of the procedure.
 Because of these complications, surgery should be offered only as a last resort in patients with severely symptomatic gynecomastia that is longstanding.